elexive-com/elexive-calc/resources/JourneyPlanner.md

 ### Accessibility Considerations

-The Customer Journey is built with accessibility in mind:
+The Journey Planner is built with accessibility in mind:

 - Semantic HTML structure for screen reader compatibility
 - Keyboard navigation support for all interactive elements